Create surveys like a pro. Learn what kind of questions you should avoid. Make your questionnaire clear and easy to understand.

 AVOID QUESTION : Is green your favourite colour?

 Ask about one thing in a question.
-Combining questions in one sentence can make it difficult for respondent to answer and can make it impossible to interpret question correctly.
+Combining questions in one sentence can make it difficult for a respondent to answer and can make it impossible to interpret question correctly.

 AVOID QUESTION : Please score quality and price of product X on a scale 1 (very good) - 5 (poor).